Wiredcraft/debian-packages/repository/README.md

 # Get as debrepo
 sudo su - debrepo

+# To avoid having to enter the passphrase 1 million times, you can use gpg-agent
+eval $(gpg-agent --daemon)

 # Get the key ID from the GPG KEY
 KEY_ID=$(gpg --list-keys wiredcraft | grep sub | awk '{print $2}' | cut -f2 -d'/')